NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

  - Users can confidently use non-standard attributes that a package provides.
  - Package authors know which variables are intended for use by the builder.
 They can change the builder environment with confidence that they don't break consumers of their package.
  - It is a little bit more efficient in terms of CPU cycles and memory use.

+##### What to do when warned {#warning-package-attr-impl-detail}

+If you encounter the warning `The attribute ... of package ... is an implementation detail`, you are invited to help us explicitly support ways in which a package attribute set may used, so that Nixpkgs contributors and users will be aware of your use case.

+Ideally the package can add support for whatever is the high level goal you are trying to achieve.
+This usually involves adding an attribute explicitly to the package attribute set using [`passthru`](#var-stdenv-passthru).
+Perhaps some commonly applied logic can be added to its value.
+The public attributes defined in `passthru` can make use of a [recursive package definition](#mkderivation-recursive-attributes) in order to access other parts of the `mkDerivation`-based package in a way that works with `overrideAttrs`.

+If you do not know why you got the warning, you may set environment variable `NIX_ABORT_ON_WARN=true` and pass `--show-trace` to Nix.
+This will cause an evaluation trace to be printed for the location of the warning.
+From this trace, you can usually derive which expression is responsible for getting the attribute.
+If you use the `nix-command` experimental feature, you also need to pass `--impure`.

+If the attribute can not reasonably be supported by the community, you may use the `internals` attribute to find the same value without the warning.
+We hope that this will be rare, and if you need `internals` to make some temporary hack bearable, it's perfectly reasonable to use it.

 #### `__structuredAttrs` {#var-__structuredAttrs}